Table of Contents

 - Shrotas (channel): Digestive, respiratory, nervous, and urinary

 Rudravanti is pungent in both the initial and post-digestive tastes (Rasa and Vipaka) and hot in effect (Virya).
 It is a Katu Vipak herb.
-Vipak refers to post-digestive (effect after digestion / cooking of Rasa) effect of tastes after its mixing with digestive juices.
-It is the long term effect of herb.
+Vipak refers to post-digestive (effect after digestion/cooking of Rasa) effect of tastes after its mixing with digestive juices.
+It is the long term effect of the herb.

 - Dipan / Deepana (promote appetite but do not aid in digesting undigested food)